 You are using an outdated browser.
 Please upgrade your browser to improve your experience and security.

 Why not come and explore Bramham Park?
 Both House and Landscape are open, by appointment, for most of the year: just ring us to arrange your visit.
-Please note groups of 10 or more can visit the house by appointment.
+Groups of 10 or more can visit the House by appointment.

-Bramham Park represents an important stage in British architecture and garden design: the House is neither baroque nor typically Palladian and the gardens are a transitional stage between the formality and order of the 17th century and the freer Landscape Movement of the later 18th Century.
+Bramham Park represents an important stage in British architecture and garden design: the House is neither baroque nor typically Palladian and the gardens are a transitional stage between the formality of the 17th century and the freer Landscape Movement of the later 18th Century.

 Bramham is a rare survivor of the period and we have tried to keep it as its creator, Robert Benson, intended it.
-There is lots of space and it can be all yours to discover for the day.
-Please note, however, that we do not have any facilities to serve refreshments – please bring your own picnic to enjoy in the grounds!
-Please ensure that you take all of your rubbish home with you.
+There is lots of space and it is yours to discover for the day.
+Please note, however, that we do not have any facilities to serve refreshments – please bring your own picnic to enjoy in the grounds and ensure that you take all of your rubbish home with you.